phil-opp/blog_os/blog/content/second-edition/posts/09-paging-introduction/index.md

 Entry 9: PageTableEntry { addr: PhysAddr(0x0), flags: (empty)}
 ](qemu-print-p4-entries-abstraction.png)

 The next step would be to follow the pointers in entry 0 or entry 1 to a level 3 page table.
-But we now have the problem again that `0x2000` and `0x6e5000` are physical addresses, so we can't access them directly.
-We will solve this problem in the next post.
+But we now again have the problem that `0x2000` and `0x6e5000` are physical addresses, so we can't access them directly.
+This problem will be solved in the next post.

 ## Summary